akeneo/pim-community-dev/UPGRADE-1.4.md

 ## UPGRADE OF DOCTRINE ORM FROM 2.4.7 TO 2.5.*

+### Dependencies

-We bumped the related dependencies of related depende
+We bumped the following dependencies:
 +        "doctrine/cache": "1.4.0",
 +        "doctrine/common": "2.5.0",
 +        "doctrine/data-fixtures": "1.1.1",
 +        "doctrine/doctrine-bundle": "1.4.0",
 +        "doctrine/orm": "2.5.0",
-+        "symfony/console": "~2.5.0",
++        "symfony/console": "~2.5.0", // notice, and we bumped again with the use of Symfony 2.7

+### isNull/isNotNull

 The main change is that we cannot rely on a simple join alias with isNull and isNotNull:
     $qb